Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Numerical illustration

-Our illustration of the calibration method then consists of starting with simulated IV data for a fOU model with fixed $H$, then implementing the same procedure as in the Stein-Stein example to determine the value of $\lambda _{1}$ by using an interval of length $0.15$ which is realistic in terms of liquidity constraints, and then matching that value of $\lambda _{1}$ to the closest value in the above table, thereby concluding that the simulated data is consistent with the corresponding value of $H$ in the table.
-The results of this method are summarized as follows$ $
+Our illustration of the calibration method then consists of starting with simulated IV data for a fOU model with a fixed $H$ from the set in (\ref {fixedH}), then, similarly to what we did for the Stein-Stein model, calibrate the value of $\lambda _{1}$ to the first term of the simulated IV curve over an interval of length $0.1$.
+For our choice of $T=1/4$ we use $ k\in \lbrack -1.0,-0.9]$ to determine $\lambda _{1}$, which is realistic in terms of liquidity constraints.
+We then match that value of $\lambda _{1}$ to the closest value in the above table, thereby concluding that the simulated data is consistent with the corresponding value of $H$ in the table.
+Because of the instability in determining $M_{4}$ in (\ref{E:onemore1} ) by curve fitting, as noted for the standard Stein-Stein model, rather than using the iterative technique described above, we fit our simulated data curve to the first two terms in this expansion only, resulting in a robust estimate for $M_{1}$ in all cases, from which our calibrated $\lambda _{1}$ results via (\ref{calibration}).
+This is more efficient since we are only calibrating the single parameter $H$.
+The results of this method are summarized here.$ $